Lorenchess/restful-api-cashcard/README.md

 CashCardNotFoundException: When a requested cash card is not found in the database.
 ForbiddenActionException: When a user attempts to perform an action on a cash card they do not own.
 Database Schema
 The H2 database schema is automatically initialized at startup using schema.sql, and test data is populated using data.sql.
+The application extends the practice project for the Spring Learning Path that I am taking as preparation for taking the VMware Spring and Spring Boot certification. https://spring.academy/courses/building-a-rest-api-with-spring-boot